Design for Respondus LockDown Browser and Monitor

 It is important to recognize that no testing environment is completely secure.
-A primary function of digital academic integrity is that is does a good job of deterring students by recording video and audio of the student home testing environment, while also locking down access to software and the internet.
+A primary function of digital academic integrity is that it deters students by recording video and audio of the student home testing environment, while also locking down access to software and the internet.
 Digital academic integrity comes with challenges and access issues:

 - Inconsistent access to strong internet connections and needed technology.

 - Inconsistent access to spaces conducive to undisturbed time and private space.

 - Differences in individual and cultural perceptions of surveillance and trust.

 - Relies on an algorithm that may have built-in biases, such as differences in evaluation based on skin tone or physical abilities/movements.